hashicorp/terraform-provider-azurerm/website/docs/r/dedicated_hardware_security_module.html.markdown

 Manages a Dedicated Hardware Security Module.

--> **Note**: Before using this resource, it's required to submit the request of registering provider with Azure CLI `az provider register --namespace Microsoft.HardwareSecurityModules && az feature register --namespace Microsoft.HardwareSecurityModules --name AzureDedicatedHSM && az provider register --namespace Microsoft.Network && az feature register --namespace Microsoft.Network --name AllowBaremetalServers` and feature and ask service team (hsmrequest@microsoft.com) to approve it.
+-> **Note**: Before using this resource, it's required to submit the request of registering the providers and features with Azure CLI `az provider register --namespace Microsoft.HardwareSecurityModules && az feature register --namespace Microsoft.HardwareSecurityModules --name AzureDedicatedHSM && az provider register --namespace Microsoft.Network && az feature register --namespace Microsoft.Network --name AllowBaremetalServers` and ask service team (hsmrequest@microsoft.com) to approve.
 See more details from https://docs.microsoft.com/en-us/azure/dedicated-hsm/tutorial-deploy-hsm-cli#prerequisites.

 -> **Note**: If the quota is not enough in some region, please submit the quota request to service team.